‘Bye Bye Bei Bei’: Giant panda to leave National Zoo in D.C., move to China in November

-Bei Bei, a giant panda at the Smithsonian’s National Zoo, will be moving from Washington, D.C., to China in November, zoo officials confirmed on Friday.
+Bei Bei, a giant panda at the Smithsonian’s National Zoo, will be moving from Washington, D.C., to China in November, zoo officials confirmed Friday.

 As part of the National Zoo’s agreement with China, Bei Bei has turned 4 years old and must move to China to prepare him for the China Wildlife Conservation Association’s breeding program.